vimeo/psalm/docs/running_psalm/plugins/using_plugins.md

 ## Using your own plugins

-You can [write your own Psalm plugins](authoring_plugins.md) and reference them in you Psalm config.
+You can [write your own Psalm plugins](authoring_plugins.md) and reference them in your Psalm config.

 ## Using Composer-based plugins